surifirstpin/biplus_documentation/docs/model01.md

 ## Drill-down

 Drill-down is used for exploring the data further with respect to a field value.
-BiPlus has an ability to define drill option for a field with a set of derivable fields and when clicked on a particular value of an assigned field, the individual records that make up that cell will be displayed by limiting the query with the clicked value.
+AcuBi has an ability to define drill option for a field with a set of derivable fields and when clicked on a particular value of an assigned field, the individual records that make up that cell will be displayed by limiting the query with the clicked value.

 ## Show drill-down measures